weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 * [HNSW index](#hnsw-index): a more complex index that is slower to build, but it scales well to large datasets as queries have a logarithmic time complexity.
 * [dynamic index](#dynamic-index): allows you to automatically switch from a flat index to an HNSW index as object count scales

-:::caution Beta
+:::caution Experimental feature
-Dynamic indexing was added in `v1.25` and is currently in beta.
+Dynamic indexing was added in `v1.25` and is currently an experimental feature.
 Please use with caution.
 :::

 This page explains what vector indices are, and what purpose they serve in the Weaviate vector database.